 If I were backpacking in single digits or lower, I would use my 40 degrees summer Hammock Gear Quilt, but at the time, the Reactor liner was all that was available.

 Clothing and Layers for the Superior Trail

-I expected it to be cold on the trail and stayed relatively warm, but I still purchased a medium base layer in Duluth for the really cold days while hiking.
+I expected it to be cold on the trail and stay relatively warm, but I still purchased a medium base layer in Duluth for the cold days while hiking.